doctorgabi/SQL_Language_Capstone/doc/user_stories.md

 #USER STORIES

+User Story 0
+: As a Japanese language student
+: I want to be able to add new words I learned to the database : so that I can study them

+Usage: ./jstudy add --kunyomi ときどき --english occasionally --JLPTlevel 0 --category selfstudy

+* Acceptance Criteria:
+1. Saves the word in the database
+2. Prints out a summary of what it saved
+3. If kunyomi, english, JLPTlevel, or category are missing, it doesn't save the record and instead prints an error message

 User Story 1
 : As a Japanese language student
 : I want to see a list of what I need to study to pass a JLPT (e.g. level N5) exam